MidwesternInteractive/laravel-sagepayments/README.md

 SAGE_APP_ID=[sage-app-id]
 SAGE_APP_KEY=[sage-app-key]
 ```
+You'll need to get the Sage Merch creds from your client or login to your Sage Portal.
+You may also request that Sage set up a test client for development.

+For your Sage App creds you'll need to login to your [developer account](https://developer.sagepayments.com/) and grab them from your exisiting application or create a new one.

+## Service Provider
 If you're on laravel 5.5 the service provider will be automatially loaded, if not, add to your `config/app.php` providers
 ```php
 'providers' => [